RickofManc/fresh-casts/README.md

 * A Hub and Spoke structure, where the main content will be the homepage hub, and spokes are the pages to find out more information on a post.
 The spokes will also house useful pages such as Sign-up, Contact Us, About Us etc.
 * Each post will be displayed in a shortened list view for the homepage with just enough information to entice the user.
 The post image and title will be clickable to open in a new page with full post details.
-* Users wishing to add a comment or like will be asked to first create a user account as a Fresh Caster.
+* Users wishing to add a comment or like will be asked to first create a user account.
 Once a brief form has been completed and submitted, users will have immediate access to all features.
-* Having a user account will allow users to interact with the site, adding comments, likes and being able to post their own podcast review.
+* Having a user account will allow users to interact with the site, adding comments, likes and being able to post their own content.
 * All site visitors will be able to contact Fresh Casts through a contact form available from the Main Menu or Footer.
 * All pages will be available to users consistently through either the Main Menu or Footer - this should ensure users are never two clicks away from where they would like to be.